mdecourcy/baymesh-mqtt-bot/docs/observability.md

 ### Prometheus target

-- Default target: `host.docker.internal:8000`
+- Default target: `127.0.0.1:8000` (bot runs bare metal on the host).
-- On Linux, change to your host IP or server hostname in `observability/prometheus.yml`.
+- If Prometheus runs in Docker, ensure `host.docker.internal` (or host IP) resolves inside the container—`extra_hosts: ["host.docker.internal:host-gateway"]` is already set in the compose file.

 ### Grafana setup